Skip to main content

 Need care right away?
 We can help with everything from allergies and sprains to emergency symptoms for heart attack and stroke.
 While emergency departments provide care for life-threatening injuries or illnesses, walk-in/urgent care centers offer convenient, professional medical attention for non-life-threatening conditions including the flu and common cold to broken bones, sprains, cuts, allergic reactions, and minor burns, and hundreds of other conditions.
 Avoid long wait times at the emergency department and get the care you need at one of our walk-in or urgent care centers located throughout Connecticut and New York.

-For minor medical concerns, you can receive care online using Video Care OnDemand.
+For minor medical concerns, you can receive care online using 24/7 Virtual Care.

 Not sure where to go?
 Explore your care options.